All Episodes

 Well, there are creatures throughout the whole room around every table.

-The ones I was at around my table, there were, I believe, there were three at that time.
+The ones I was at around my table, there were, I believe there were three at that time.

-And they were small, slightly built, Color?
+And they were small, slightly built.

 Any color to the skin?

-I thought I saw a kind of a multi-racial color between some of them.
+I thought I saw a kind of a multiracial color between some of them.

 No body hair that I could discern.

-The eyes were slanted and the eyes were not very large.
+The eyes were slanted, and the eyes were not very large.

 They were kind of slit, although I could see the eyes.

-The nose was almost nonexistent.
+The nose was almost non-existent.

-non-existent, a couple of black dots for nostrils.
+A couple of black dots for nostrils.

 Not the typical gray.